-Syntax is pretty simple you need to give encoding format along with source and destination filenames.
+The syntax is pretty simple you need to give encoding format along with the source and destination filenames.

 root@kerneltalks # dos2unix -iso -n test_script.sh script_new.sh dos2unix: active code page: 0 dos2unix: using code page 437. dos2unix: converting file backup.sh to file script_new.sh in Unix format ...

-This way you can keep old file intact and dont mess around original file.
-If you are ok to directly edit old file then you can try below command :
+This way you can keep old file intact and don’t mess with the original file.
+If you are ok to directly edit the old file then you can try below command :

 root@kerneltalks # dos2unix -k -o test_script.sh dos2unix: converting file test_script.sh to Unix format ...

 -k keeps the timestamp of file intact and

--o converts file and overwrites changes to same file.
+-o converts the file and overwrites changes to the same file.